Gavin1937/MoonRegistration/BUILDING.md

 [vcpkg](https://github.com/microsoft/vcpkg) is a cross-platform C++ Library Manager (Dependency Package Manager).
 You can use it for easy dependency setup.
 In following examples, we will use powershell as our shell, [checkout this doc](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started) for other shells and more detail.

+> [!NOTE]
 > vcpkg will download and build opencv4 for your machine, so it will take a while.

+> [!NOTE]
-> Note: Until March 24, 2024, vcpkg only have opencv version 4.8.0.
+> Until March 24, 2024, vcpkg only have opencv version 4.8.0.
 Which means you cannot use HOUGH_CIRCLE_ALT algorithm for MoonDetect module ([learn more here](#about-opencv-versions--modules)).
 Checkout [this manifest file](https://github.com/microsoft/vcpkg/blob/master/ports/opencv4/vcpkg.json) for the latest version.

 1. Setup vcpkg